 Future readers and clients, let me introduce you to us – and to one another.

 Many of you are employee training crossovers with responsibilities that now span employee, channel and customer learning.
-Many are business professionals in marketing or operations with training responsibilities but minimal experience in classic learning and development methods and technologies.
+Others are business professionals in marketing or operations with training responsibilities, but minimal experience in classic learning and development methods and technologies.

-You all have something else in common.
+Your circumstances vary, but you all have something in common.
 Since your training and learning efforts, of any size, shape, language or complexity, are designed and delivered to non-employees, there is always an element of “voluntary” commitment from your user base.
-You must attract users, get them to want to spend time, money or both, and entice them to keep coming back.
+In other words, you must attract participants and get them to want to spend time, money or both.
+And then you must entice them to keep coming back.

 Welcome Home Instructional Marketers

-In the industry today there is no centralized place to go to get help with all of that.
-Until now.
-Before today, the greatest and least of us have had to piece together information together from a vast array of sources — scant information from talent focused LMS vendors, HR industry analysts and trade publications, as well as a mind-boggling universe of resources designed for specialists in marketing, ecommerce, web development, user experience and other professional specialties.
+Before today, the greatest and least of us have had to piece together information from a vast array of sources – scant information from talent-management-focused LMS vendors, HR industry analysts and trade publications.
+And a mind-boggling universe of resources designed for specialists in marketing, ecommerce, web development, user experience and multiple other professional specialties.

 But now we’re here to synthesize and filter this fire hose of information and provide clarity, direction, help and trusted advice.

-Our specialized research and consulting services help organizations at every stage of the extended enterprise learning technology lifecycle from business case development, requirements and program identification, technology selection, deployment, marketing, advertising and continuous improvement and growth.
+Our specialized research and consulting services help organizations at every stage of the extended enterprise learning technology lifecycle – from business case development, requirements and program identification to technology selection.
+And from deployment and marketing to continuous improvement and growth.

 Thanks for reading!